ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 Compact a table (clear the log and rebuild immutable table files).
 Could take some time.

 * Frame 0: [0x31 Magic Byte][0x01 Protocol Version][0x03 Request type (compact request)]
-* Frame 1: 4-byte little-endian unsigned table number
+* Frame 1: 4-byte unsigned table number
 * Frame 2: Start key (inclusive).
 If this has zero length, the compact starts at the first key
 * Frame 3: End key (inclusive).
 If this has zero length, the compact ends at the last key